HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES * SITE MAP

 • Puppy begins to stand, walk a little, wag tail, and bark.

-• By the fourth or fifth week, eyesight is well-developed.
+• By the fourth or fifth week, eyesight is becoming well-developed.

 Three to Twelve Weeks: Socialization Period